Create multiple campaigns

 • Minimum Rewards Threshold: Each campaign must meet the minimum hourly token distribution (typically ≥ ~$1/hour).
 If a campaign in the payload falls below this threshold, the payload will not be generated and will return an error message.

-• Duplicate Campaigns: If you're reusing the same keys to increase rewards for an existing campaign, you’ll need to modify the startTimestamp or endTimestamp slightly (e.g., by 1 second) to avoid a duplicate campaign error.
+• Duplicate Campaigns: If you're reusing the same keys or configuration to increase rewards for an existing campaign, you’ll need to modify the startTimestamp or endTimestamp slightly (e.g., by 1 second) to avoid a duplicate campaign error.

 • Payload Size Limitations: If your payload is too large, Safe may fail to execute the transaction.
 In that case, split your campaigns into multiple smaller batches.
 Creating up to ~20 campaigns at once typically works fine.